-(Note) : There was a decrease of 164 employees compared to the end of the previous consolidated fiscal year.
-This is primarily associated with the absorption-type company split of System Product Division and the closing of the India branch.
+(Note) There was a decrease of 131 employees compared to the end of the previous consolidated fiscal year.
+This is primarily associated with the [business] transfer of the Smart Connectivity (DisplayPort) Divisions of the Company's subsidiaries and the Company's implementation of voluntary retirement solicitation.